 • Incoming Echo Cancellation – Cancel echo coming from the far-end so you will not hear yourself.

-• The two sliders at the bottom of the screen control the aggressiveness of the filters.
+• The two sliders for noise reduction aggressiveness and echo cancellation aggressiveness control the aggressiveness of the filters.
 Increase aggressiveness by moving the slider to the right and reduce aggressiveness by moving the slider to the left.

 More advanced options are as following:

 These options will allow you to do the following: